RightDataUSA

 Central Jersey (epitomized by places such as Trenton, New Brunswick and Princeton) is consistent in its anti-Republicanism and provides approximately a 16-point margin for the Democrat while accounting for 16-17% of the statewide vote.

-South Jersey is the largest region both in land area and in the number of votes it casts.
+South Jersey is the largest region both in land area and in number of votes.
 It accounts for about 22% of New Jersey's votes and can be marginal.
 It was heavily against Ciatarelli in 2017 but he nearly won there in 2021 before the region swung back a few points to the left against Trump in 2024.

 Region 2017 Gov 2021 Gov 2024 Pres